Notes on the Geography of India Themes: Irrigation 1: Ancient Methods

 The irrigation channel is "open-mouthed," reaching into the river then narrowing as it begins to leave the river's course.
 This channel is ancient, though the weir has been repeatedly rehabilitated.

 A grander version of the same kind of irrigation system: this is the Asif Nahar, a 60-mile-long canal that diverts water from the Musi River ("the river of Moses"), downstream from Hyderabad.
 It was built in the 18th century and has the ingenious variation of feeding small reservoirs along the line of the canal, so that water will be available when levels in the Musi decline and the canal runs dry.
 (A similar design in China is vividly named "melons on a vine.")
 Recent upstream reservoirs have kept the Musi so low that the Asif Nahar is not very useful anymore.
 Here it's choked with vegetation.
-On its banks, the humble but tough Prosopis juliflora, mesquite.
+The banks are lined with humble but tough Prosopis juliflora, mesquite.
 Watch those thorns!
 They'll cause the devil of an infection.

 Canal cleaning under way on the Asif Nahar.
 Actually, the villagers are fishing, following a brief spate in the channel.
 In the process and at the instigation of an irrigation officer, they pull up some of the weeds.
 The stone-slab fencing is common in this granite-rich part of India.